wilbdhm/truthtable/README.md

     T | T | T | T

 ### How many variables can I use?
-In principle, 26 lowercase letters of the English alphabet are available.
+In principle, the 26 lowercase letters of the English alphabet are available.
 This is more than enough, as a truth table of 26 variables would have 2^26 = 67108864 rows.